hmil/hmil.github.io/source/_posts/TypeScript-project-structure.md

 In comparison, JavaScript projects tend to be a mess because of the lack of an idiomatic way to split code across packages.
 Tools like [lerna](https://github.com/lerna/lerna) help you create a proper JavaScript monorepo and rationalize the development of a complex project.
 However these tools pack a lot of features which take some time to properly master.
 The added complexity may result in misunderstanding and in the end the time gained by deploying the tool may be lost in obscure debugging sessions.
 Additionally, TypeScript is a different beast and requires more work to integrate properly.

-In this tutorial, you will learn the basic principles required to properly architecture a TypeScript project.
-I intentionally present an opinionated monorepo structure but feel free to reuse the tricks you'll learn here and apply them to your specific context!
+In this tutorial, you will learn the basic principles behind a multi-package TypeScript project so you can apply them in your own work.

 I created a minimalist project skeleton so you can follow along this tutorial.
 You can download it [here](https://github.com/hmil/ts-seed-project/archive/part1.zip).

 ## The setup

 Download and unpack the [tutorial files](https://github.com/hmil/ts-seed-project/archive/part1.zip) into your workspace.
-You should end up with a project containing a `packages` sub-folder with three so-called packages inside.
+You should end up with a project containing a `packages` sub-folder with three packages inside.
 Each package is an independent unit of code, with its own build target and test suite:
 - The `tstuto-server` package contains the NodeJS server files
 - The `tstuto-web-client` package contains the web application which talks to the server
 - The `tstuto-api` package contains shared definitions which the client and server will use to communicate in a type-safe way.

-Go ahead and open the top-level folder in your favorite IDE (it should be [VSCode](https://code.visualstudio.com/), if it's not, then go download it now, I'll wait...).
+As you may have guessed, our example application consists of a simple web server and a web application which talk over HTTP.

-The sample files contain commented code which you will have to uncomment as you progress through this tutorial.
+Go ahead and open the top-level folder in your favorite TypeScript IDE (it should be [VSCode](https://code.visualstudio.com/), if it's not, then go ahead and download it now, I'll wait...).

 First, you'll want to check that everything works as intended.
 Navigate to `packages/tstuto-web-client` and run:

 ```sh